InvoiceFox/InvoiceFox-API-bash/making-an-invoice.md

 ### Add the Invoice head (option 1)

-Invoice consists of invoice head and multiply invoice body lines.
+Invoice consists of invoice head and multiple invoice body lines.
 First you add the Invoice head and get the ID of added invoice.
 API offers multiple ways of adding an invoice, some more suitable for specific situatuions.
-This is one:
+This is a basic one:

 arguments